 Steven Adleberg was a principal in the Fairfax County Public School system for 33 years.
 Currently he is the JCRC’s Director of Education Outreach.

-Richa Agarwala Ph.D. is a member of Chinmaya Mission Washington Regional Center and Hindu America Foundation.
+Richa Agarwala Ph.D.
+Co-Chair Education Committee, is a member of Chinmaya Mission Washington Regional Center and Hindu America Foundation.
 She is the Hindu representative on Faith Community Working Group’s subcommittee on Education for the Montgomery County Public Schools and participates in a women’s interfaith book club.
 Professionally, Richa has a doctorate in Computer Science from Iowa State University and did a postdoctoral fellowship in Mathematical Support for Molecular Biology at Center for Discrete Mathematics and Theoretical Computer Science.
 She is a senior scientist at the National Institutes of Health in the field of Bioinformatics.

 Mumin Barre is a member of the FCWG Education Committee and Equality for Eid Coalition.
 He is the founding Co-Chair of the MC Executive Ike Leggett’s African Affairs Advisory and serves on the Montgomery County Sister Cities Board, Montgomery County Muslim Council, and Montgomery County Democratic Central Committee.

 Fred Evans retired from the Montgomery County Public Schools after a successful 30-year career as former principal of Gaithersburg High School and Parkland Middle School.
 Currently, Fred utilizes his professional skills as an adjunct professor in the education leadership graduate schools of Johns Hopkins University and Hood College.